shellyc26/psy5067/README.md

-# psy612
+# psych 5067
-Materials for PSY 612: Data Analysis II
+Materials for Psych 5067: Quantitative Methods II Spring 2021

+Note -- all materials NOT posted to the class website are subject to change!